wikimedia-research/App-Android-Baseline_Metrics/T184089/README.md

   - **Note**: refer to tables below for % of active users each continent and region was responsible for in January 2018
-  - Overall stickiness is driven almost entirely by its stickiness in Europe (which was responsible for nearly half of all active users)
+  - Overall stickiness is driven almost entirely by the app’s stickiness in Europe (which was responsible for nearly half of all active users)
   - Highest stickiness is in Northern America and Europe in general
   - Lowest stickiness is in Africa (Western Africa countries specifically) and Southern/South-Eastern Asia
-  - Other than Australia & New Zealand (where the app has high stickiness relative to other regions), the app is doing poorly in Oceanic countries (which had less than 1.5K users)
+  - Other than Australia & New Zealand (where the app has high stickiness relative to other regions), the app is doing poorly in Oceanic regions (which had less than 1.5K users each)

 | Continent | Users in Jan ’18 | Share | Avg daily stickiness |
 | :-------- | ---------------: | ----: | -------------------: |